 The skin and hair are colonized with various organisms.
 The stratum corneum layer of the epidermis is colonized with a polymicrobial flora.
 This includes molds, Staphylococcus aureus, Staphylococcus epidermidis, various Streptococcus species, viruses, and yeasts.
 Many of these organisms are nonpathogenic, even when placed in environments considered appropriate for infection.
 S. aureus is the most common cause of wound infections.
 It can result in an infection when introduced into deeper skin layers.
 Some species (e.g., S. epidermidis) are pathologic only when inoculated into deeper layers of the skin and soft tissue.
 A significant inoculation is required for most infections to create a critical level for microbial growth.
 Aseptic technique decreases bacterial exposure and reduces the level of potentially pathologic organisms.

 The role of aseptic technique in the ED is primarily for invasive procedures.
-Invasive ...
+Invasive procedures require ...